MrSarveshKumar/OctaNet-Web-Development-Intern-Projects/README.md

 # 1. Coca-Cola Landing Page
 Description: Created a visually stunning and responsive landing page for the iconic Coca-Cola soft drink.
 Leveraged HTML, CSS, and JavaScript to craft an engaging user experience.

+# 2. To-Do List Application
+Description: Designed and implemented a to-do list application with HTML, CSS, and JavaScript.
+Users can add, edit, and delete tasks, as well as mark them as completed, providing a practical tool for task management